SiddhantSonawane/Spotify-Clone/README.md

 # Spotify-Clone
-Spotify Clone Using HTML AND CSS
+Spotify Clone Using HTML, CSS and JS